JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 end function
 ```

-Maybe more readable to the modern eye than APL, but many valuation and pricing acturies would still recognize what's going on with the first code example.
+Maybe more readable to the modern eye than APL, but many valuation and pricing actuaries would still recognize what's going on with the first code example.

-Why did APL take off for Acturies and not APL?
+Why did APL take off for Actuaries and not APL?
 I think [expressiveness](https://en.wikipedia.org/wiki/Expressive_power_%28computer_science%29) and the ability to have a language inspired by mathematical notation were attractive.
 More on this later in a comparison between the modern languages.

-The takeaway from this point, though, is that there is a natural draw towards more expressive, powerful languages than less expressive langauges, especially when dealing with math notations.
+The takeaway from this point, though, is that there is a natural draw towards more expressive, powerful languages than less expressive languages, especially when dealing with math notations.
 So high expressiveness is something we want from a language that solves the LMP.

 ## Benchmarks

-After the orignal user submitted a proposal, others chimed in and submitted versions in their favorite languages.
+After the original user submitted a proposal, others chimed in and submitted versions in their favorite languages.
 I have collected those versions, and run them on a consistent set of hardware[^3].

-Some "submissions" were excluded becuase they involved an entirely different approach, such as [memoizing](https://en.wikipedia.org/wiki/Memoization) the function calls[^2].
+Some "submissions" were excluded because they involved an entirely different approach, such as [memoizing](https://en.wikipedia.org/wiki/Memoization) the function calls[^2].

 ```plaintext
 Times are nanoseconds: